 1. What issues can I bring to therapy?

-3. Why do you not offer CBT (Cognitive Behavioural Therapy)?
+2. Why do you not offer CBT (Cognitive Behavioural Therapy)?

 While Cognitive Behavioural Therapy (CBT) can be very helpful for many people, I work from a different foundation.
-My approach is trauma-informed, psychodynamic, and integrative, which means I focus not only on surface symptoms or thoughts, but also on the deeper emotional patterns, early experiences, and relational dynamics that shape who we are.
+My approach is trauma-informed, psychodynamic, somatic and integrative, which means I focus not only on symptoms or thoughts, but also on the deeper emotional patterns, early experiences, and relational dynamics that shape who we are.

 Rather than offering strategies alone, I aim to create a steady space where lasting healing can take root—where we can explore not just "how to cope," but also why certain struggles may keep returning, and how new ways of being can slowly and naturally emerge.